-After I had read most of his major works and become astonished at his incredible insight and clarity, I decided to read more about him so I could better understand his background and his mindset.
+After I had read most of his major works and became astonished at his incredible insight and clarity, I decided to read more about him so I could better understand his background and his mindset.
 In one book (J.R.R.
-Tolkien: A Biography by Humphrey Carpenter), I read about one of his typical days where his bicycle breaks down and he is late for dinner while a stack of papers waits at home to be corrected.
+Tolkien: A Biography by Humphrey Carpenter), I read about one of his typical days where his bicycle broke down, and he was late for dinner while a stack of papers waited at home to be corrected.
 I was nearly pulling my hair out thinking about the fact that he could have been home writing great literature.
-But then, after I became more reasonable, I realized it was because he knew how to fix a bicycle, cared about being home for dinner, made it to meetings, and corrected innumerable papers that he was the kind of man who could write so faithfully about the human heart and the reality of suffering as well as the idiosyncratic silliness of common human interactions.
+But then, (after I became more reasonable), I realized it was because he knew how to fix a bicycle, cared about being home for dinner, made it to meetings, and corrected innumerable papers that he was the kind of man who could write so faithfully about the human heart and the reality of suffering as well as the idiosyncratic silliness of common human interactions.

 Tolkien, like many of his characters, could not predict the future, but he was engaged in humanity’s struggle to overcome evil, nevertheless.
 May I today aspire to the same noble faithfulness of a simple Hobbit—and an honest writer.

 OldEarth ARAM Encounter https://amzn.to/2KLhlsN